aws-samples/data-perimeter-policy-examples/service_control_policies/README.md

 * *AWS Data Exchange publishing and subscribing. *When importing assets from Amazon S3 to [AWS Data Exchange](https://aws.amazon.com/data-exchange/) ([publishing](https://docs.aws.amazon.com/data-exchange/latest/userguide/providing-data-sets.html)), AWS Data Exchange writes to AWS Data Exchange Amazon S3 buckets.
 Similarly, when exporting assets from AWS Data Exchange to Amazon S3 ([subscribing](https://docs.aws.amazon.com/data-exchange/latest/userguide/subscribe-to-data-sets.html)), AWS Data Exchange reads from AWS Data Exchange Amazon S3 buckets.
 [AWS Data Exchange uses the credentials of the user performing import and export operations to sign calls to Amazon S3](https://docs.aws.amazon.com/data-exchange/latest/userguide/access-control.html#:~:text=Amazon%20S3%20permissions).
 * *AWS Service Catalog operations. *When you create [AWS Service Catalog](https://aws.amazon.com/servicecatalog) products, Service Catalog stores the CloudFormation template in an Amazon S3 bucket owned by the service account.
 When you provision the product, Service Catalog downloads the template from the bucket.
 Calls to Amazon S3 are signed by your credentials.

+### "Sid":"EnforceResourcePerimeterAWSResourcesECR"

+This policy statement is included in the [resource_perimeter_policy](resource_perimeter_policy.json) and limits access to trusted [Amazon Elastic Container Registry (Amazon ECR)](https://aws.amazon.com/ecr/) resources:

+* Amazon ECR repositories that belong to your Organizations organization as specified by the organization ID (`<my-org-id>`) in the policy statement.
+* Amazon ECR repositories owned by [Amazon Elastic Kubernetes Service (Amazon EKS)](https://aws.amazon.com/eks/) that host the Docker container images for [Amazon EKS add-ons](https://docs.aws.amazon.com/eks/latest/userguide/add-ons-images.html).
+These repositories are accessed by using the IAM roles of your Amazon EKS nodes and managed node groups.
+To account for this access pattern, the `ecr:GetDownloadUrlForLayer`and`ecr:BatchGetImage` are first listed in the `NotAction` element of the `"Sid":"EnforceResourcePerimeterAWSResources"` statement. `"Sid":"EnforceResourcePerimeterAWSResourcesECR"` then uses the `aws:ResourceAccount` condition key to restrict these actions to Amazon ECR repositories owned by the AWS service accounts. `<ecr-account-id>` can vary by AWS Region, and you might need to allow multiple account IDs if you are operating in multiple Regions.
+For a complete list of Amazon EKS managed AWS accounts that host Amazon ECR repositories, see the [Amazon EKS documentation about add-on images](https://docs.aws.amazon.com/eks/latest/userguide/add-ons-images.html).
+The account ID is the first 12 digits of the registry URL.

 ### "Sid":"EnforceResourcePerimeterThirdPartyResources"